jloyer/my-first-webpage/README.md

 ## Setup/Installation Requirements

-*Only requires a browser to display the webpage *Utilizes .html files and .jpg for pictures.
+* Only requires a browser to display the webpage
+* Utilizes .html files and .jpg for pictures.

 ## Known Bugs

 _None._

 ## Support and contact details
+NA

 ## Technologies Used

-*HTML only.
+* HTML only.